Update: See final result

 In December 2019, more than 1,000 government representatives from cities and states across the U.S. did something remarkable when they voted to improve the 2021 International Energy Conservation Code (IECC) by 10%.
-Since building energy use accounts for nearly 40% of U.S. energy consumption and climate emissions, and the IECC serves as the basis for almost every state’s building energy code – this vote could improve all new commercial and residential building construction in the country.
+Since buildings account for nearly 40% of U.S. energy consumption and climate emissions, and the IECC serves as the basis for almost every state’s building energy code – this vote could improve nearly all new commercial and residential building construction in the country.
+However, local government officials who have participated in the 2021 IECC update are now faced with several appeals that put progress in jeopardy.
+(Learn more about how to share your opinion on the appeals submitted by scrolling to the bottom of this blog.)

-After about a decade with few meaningful updates to the IECC, these improvements will help the code catch-up to modern-day building technology and practices.
+After about a decade with few meaningful updates to the IECC, the 2021 improvements are poised to help the code catch-up to modern-day building technology and practices.
 It could reduce millions of tons of carbon from entering the atmosphere while reducing energy bills for tenants, homeowners, and business owners.
 The 2021 IECC also includes a first-ever, ready-made optional appendices that can be adopted by state or local jurisdictions that want to achieve zero energy buildings sooner.
 For cities and states with energy and climate plans, adopting this code is a critical step toward achieving their goals.
-After over a year of development, local government officials who have participated in the 2021 IECC update are faced with several appeals that put progress in jeopardy.
-The code now faces several challenges that will be addressed during hearings in the coming months.

-Appeals to the 2021 IECC update fall into three categories.
+The challenges made through the IECC appeals process will be addressed during hearings in the coming months and fall into three categories.
 The information below builds on a previous blog outlining the challenges and offers more details with “Learn More” links.

 Challenge 1: Governmental Member Voting Representatives (GMVR) voting online should not be able to overturn votes cast in person.